Shuttercam

 Testing hypotheses

-With these prototypes in place at Marineterrein Amsterdam Living Lab, several hypotheses are being tested by the Shuttercam project:
+With these prototypes in place at Marineterrein Amsterdam Living Lab, we tested several hypotheses:

 • Are cameras operated with shutters and an opening-closing time schedule preferred over cameras without a shutter?